tinyheero/tinyheero.github.io/_posts/2016-03-17-prob-distr.md

 * We can directly calculate probabilites of a discrete random variable, X = x, as the proportion of times the x value occurs in the random process.
 * Probabilites of a continuous random variable taking on a specific value (e.g. Y = y) are **not directly measureable**.
 Instead, we calculate the probability as the proportion of times <span class="inlinecode">$y \in [a, b]$</span>.
 * Probability mass functions (pmf) are used to describe discrete probability distributions.
 While probability density functions (pdf) are used to describe continuous probability distributions.
+* By assuming a random variable follows an established probability distribution, we can use its derived pmf/pdf and established principles to answer questions we have about the data.

 ## References